kamermanpr/Amitriptyline.HIVSN/README.md

 Pharmacological management of painful neuropathy

 #### Intervention
-All study participants will receive amitriptyline (titrated to efficacy, side effects or a maximum dose of 150 mg daily) or inert placebo in random order for 6 weeks, with a three-week washout period between interventions.
+All study participants received amitriptyline (titrated to efficacy, side effects or a maximum dose of 150 mg daily) or inert placebo in random order for 6 weeks, with a three-week washout period between interventions.

 #### Primary outcome measures
 Self-reported pain intensity, assessed on an 11-point numerical pain rating scale.